dpritchett/xray_is_fun/README.md

 ## Ok, so how does xray's server-side code injection shake out in the browser?

-Javascript listener standing by to show the xray overlay:
+<del>Java</del>CoffeeScript listener standing by to show the xray overlay:
 ```coffee
 Xray.init = do ->
 # ...